all-hw/ci-demo/README.md

 ## Flash MCU with GitHub CI

-With GitHub Actions you can easily build you CI workflow and [All-Hardware](https://all-hw.com/) service will let you to do it for your embeded development process!
+With GitHub Actions you can easily build your CI workflow and [All-Hardware](https://all-hw.com/) service will let you to do it for your embeded development process!

 Open [demo GitHub page](https://github.com/all-hw/ci-demo) and fork the repository: